I wake up in the morning, check the news and after reading for a short time, I'll check in on our bank. The website rarely works at night.

 Someone notices when we visit our home out of state and we have to ask permission to use our card.
 How anyone could make these crazy withdrawals, at night, from an ATM (which we have never used) in a city more than four hours away...and the bank not put an alert out, or a call, or email.
 I don't know.
 The bank people were nice enough...at first.

 But when calling back to get more answers...the investigator department spoke to me like I was a nobody...a thorn in her side, I was taking up her precious time and she would not assign my case until the following day...if then.
 THAT is how I was spoke to.
 I've been a loyal customer for the five years we've lived/worked here.
 I'm not happy with the way they handle their customers.

 I never thought this would happen to me, I always believed in being good to people.
 I never imagined a bank treating a customer who had been victimized through NO fault of our own, it was absolutely the banks fault-no warnings, no notifications about the things I mentioned above, they did not keep my money safe.
 And added insult to our injury.

 We'll soon open an account elsewhere.
 Convenience in location and hours were great, until we realized our money was at stake.

-Review about: First Convenience Bank Debit Card.
+Product or Service Mentioned: First Convenience Bank Debit Card.